Qovery/qovery-client-go/docs/ClusterFeatureAwsExistingVpc.md

 `func (o *ClusterFeatureAwsExistingVpc) UnsetRdsSubnetsZoneCIds()`

 UnsetRdsSubnetsZoneCIds ensures that no value is present for RdsSubnetsZoneCIds, not even an explicit nil
+### GetEksKarpenterFargateSubnetsZoneAIds

+`func (o *ClusterFeatureAwsExistingVpc) GetEksKarpenterFargateSubnetsZoneAIds() []string`

+GetEksKarpenterFargateSubnetsZoneAIds returns the EksKarpenterFargateSubnetsZoneAIds field if non-nil, zero value otherwise.

+### GetEksKarpenterFargateSubnetsZoneAIdsOk

+`func (o *ClusterFeatureAwsExistingVpc) GetEksKarpenterFargateSubnetsZoneAIdsOk() (*[]string, bool)`

+GetEksKarpenterFargateSubnetsZoneAIdsOk returns a tuple with the EksKarpenterFargateSubnetsZoneAIds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEksKarpenterFargateSubnetsZoneAIds

+`func (o *ClusterFeatureAwsExistingVpc) SetEksKarpenterFargateSubnetsZoneAIds(v []string)`

+SetEksKarpenterFargateSubnetsZoneAIds sets EksKarpenterFargateSubnetsZoneAIds field to given value.

+### HasEksKarpenterFargateSubnetsZoneAIds

+`func (o *ClusterFeatureAwsExistingVpc) HasEksKarpenterFargateSubnetsZoneAIds() bool`

+HasEksKarpenterFargateSubnetsZoneAIds returns a boolean if a field has been set.

+### SetEksKarpenterFargateSubnetsZoneAIdsNil

+`func (o *ClusterFeatureAwsExistingVpc) SetEksKarpenterFargateSubnetsZoneAIdsNil(b bool)`

+ SetEksKarpenterFargateSubnetsZoneAIdsNil sets the value for EksKarpenterFargateSubnetsZoneAIds to be an explicit nil

+### UnsetEksKarpenterFargateSubnetsZoneAIds
+`func (o *ClusterFeatureAwsExistingVpc) UnsetEksKarpenterFargateSubnetsZoneAIds()`

+UnsetEksKarpenterFargateSubnetsZoneAIds ensures that no value is present for EksKarpenterFargateSubnetsZoneAIds, not even an explicit nil
+### GetEksKarpenterFargateSubnetsZoneBIds

+`func (o *ClusterFeatureAwsExistingVpc) GetEksKarpenterFargateSubnetsZoneBIds() []string`

+GetEksKarpenterFargateSubnetsZoneBIds returns the EksKarpenterFargateSubnetsZoneBIds field if non-nil, zero value otherwise.

+### GetEksKarpenterFargateSubnetsZoneBIdsOk

+`func (o *ClusterFeatureAwsExistingVpc) GetEksKarpenterFargateSubnetsZoneBIdsOk() (*[]string, bool)`

+GetEksKarpenterFargateSubnetsZoneBIdsOk returns a tuple with the EksKarpenterFargateSubnetsZoneBIds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEksKarpenterFargateSubnetsZoneBIds

+`func (o *ClusterFeatureAwsExistingVpc) SetEksKarpenterFargateSubnetsZoneBIds(v []string)`

+SetEksKarpenterFargateSubnetsZoneBIds sets EksKarpenterFargateSubnetsZoneBIds field to given value.

+### HasEksKarpenterFargateSubnetsZoneBIds

+`func (o *ClusterFeatureAwsExistingVpc) HasEksKarpenterFargateSubnetsZoneBIds() bool`

+HasEksKarpenterFargateSubnetsZoneBIds returns a boolean if a field has been set.

+### SetEksKarpenterFargateSubnetsZoneBIdsNil

+`func (o *ClusterFeatureAwsExistingVpc) SetEksKarpenterFargateSubnetsZoneBIdsNil(b bool)`

+ SetEksKarpenterFargateSubnetsZoneBIdsNil sets the value for EksKarpenterFargateSubnetsZoneBIds to be an explicit nil

+### UnsetEksKarpenterFargateSubnetsZoneBIds
+`func (o *ClusterFeatureAwsExistingVpc) UnsetEksKarpenterFargateSubnetsZoneBIds()`

+UnsetEksKarpenterFargateSubnetsZoneBIds ensures that no value is present for EksKarpenterFargateSubnetsZoneBIds, not even an explicit nil
+### GetEksKarpenterFargateSubnetsZoneCIds

+`func (o *ClusterFeatureAwsExistingVpc) GetEksKarpenterFargateSubnetsZoneCIds() []string`

+GetEksKarpenterFargateSubnetsZoneCIds returns the EksKarpenterFargateSubnetsZoneCIds field if non-nil, zero value otherwise.

+### GetEksKarpenterFargateSubnetsZoneCIdsOk

+`func (o *ClusterFeatureAwsExistingVpc) GetEksKarpenterFargateSubnetsZoneCIdsOk() (*[]string, bool)`

+GetEksKarpenterFargateSubnetsZoneCIdsOk returns a tuple with the EksKarpenterFargateSubnetsZoneCIds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEksKarpenterFargateSubnetsZoneCIds

+`func (o *ClusterFeatureAwsExistingVpc) SetEksKarpenterFargateSubnetsZoneCIds(v []string)`

+SetEksKarpenterFargateSubnetsZoneCIds sets EksKarpenterFargateSubnetsZoneCIds field to given value.

+### HasEksKarpenterFargateSubnetsZoneCIds

+`func (o *ClusterFeatureAwsExistingVpc) HasEksKarpenterFargateSubnetsZoneCIds() bool`

+HasEksKarpenterFargateSubnetsZoneCIds returns a boolean if a field has been set.

+### SetEksKarpenterFargateSubnetsZoneCIdsNil

+`func (o *ClusterFeatureAwsExistingVpc) SetEksKarpenterFargateSubnetsZoneCIdsNil(b bool)`

+ SetEksKarpenterFargateSubnetsZoneCIdsNil sets the value for EksKarpenterFargateSubnetsZoneCIds to be an explicit nil

+### UnsetEksKarpenterFargateSubnetsZoneCIds
+`func (o *ClusterFeatureAwsExistingVpc) UnsetEksKarpenterFargateSubnetsZoneCIds()`

+UnsetEksKarpenterFargateSubnetsZoneCIds ensures that no value is present for EksKarpenterFargateSubnetsZoneCIds, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)